 Today let’s visit Sitka:

 Located on the western side of Baranof Island, this town is a secluded gem that should be added to every Alaskan visitor’s itinerary.
 The first thing you will notice about Sitka, Alaska, is that you can’t drive your RV to this destination.
 You can, however, transport your motorhome via the Alaska Maritime Highway System (otherwise known as a ferry boat).
 Because the town of 8,800 can only be accessed by sea or air, Sitka’s charms are a secret to many.
-Let’s hope you’ll be one of the few that experiences her magnetic appeal.
+Let’s hope you’ll be one of the few that experience her magnetic appeal.

 This port town was originally settled by Tlingit natives over 10,000 years ago.
 In more recent history, the community was part of Russia until the Alaska Purchase by the United States in 1867.
 In fact, from 1808 until the transfer, Sitka was the capital of Russian America, and today many Russian influences can still be seen in the area.